Full XRF reading set for this knife

 What’s unique or important about this knife?

-This little knife is an excellent example of how sometimes flatware in general (and cutlery specifically) can often have two components, made out of very different types of metal, and when it does have two types of metal (usually stainless for the functional food-use component and some sort of pot metal or other decorative metal for the handle) it is highly likely that the handle might test positive for Lead.
-This is especially true for things that may appear to be silver or silver plated OR things that appear to be yellow brass or have a gold look (similar to yellow brass.)
+This little knife is an excellent example of how sometimes, flatware in general (and cutlery specifically) can often have two components made out of very different types of metal — and when it does have two types of metal (usually stainless for the functional food-use component and some sort of pot metal or other decorative metal for the handle), it is highly likely the handle might test positive for Lead.
+This is especially true for things that may appear to be silver, silver-plated, OR appear to be yellow brass/ have a gold look (similar to yellow brass).

-This knife is especially concerning, because as it is “just” a (soft) cheese knife; it is exactly the sort of “safe” knife a parent might let an older young child (like a 3, 4 or 5 years old) play with to cut cheese (under supervision).
-I have a real concern that this would likely cause lead particles to rub off on to a child’s hand (with a handle that is positive for such a high level of Lead as this one is) and it is not likely that a child would wash their hands in-between handling a knife like this and touching and eating food.
+This knife is especially concerning because it is “just” a (soft) cheese knife; it is exactly the sort of “safe” knife a parent might let an older young child (like a 3, 4, or 5-year-old) play with to cut cheese (under supervision).
+I have a real concern this would likely cause Lead particles to rub off onto a child’s hand (with a handle that is positive for such a high level of Lead as this one is) and it is not likely that a child would wash their hands in-between handling a knife like this and touching and eating food.

 Takeaway